top of page

 MISSION

-Diaspora Community Services is a social support service agency that empowers families and individuals to maximize their abilities to succeed through culturally sensitive health promotion, family support services and advocacy.
+to maximize their abilities to succeed through culturally sensitive health promotion, family support services and advocacy.

 VISION

-Founded in 1981, Diaspora Community Services (DCS) is a Brooklyn-based multi-service and multi-cultural 501 (c) 3 nonprofit providing comprehensive supports to low income residents, immigrants, and the chronically ill.
-DCS serves some 10,000 annually through three programmatic sites in New York City.
-Staffed by seasoned professionals in the health and social service sectors and supported by a dedicated Board of Directors as diverse as the vibrant communities we serve, DCS provides robust programming that targets the most vulnerable of our communities.
+Founded in 1981, Diaspora Community Services (DCS) is a Brooklyn-based multi-service and multi-cultural 501(c)(3) nonprofit providing comprehensive support to low-income residents, immigrants, and the chronically ill.
+Today, DCS serves nearly 10,000 people annually through three programmatic sites across New York City.
+We are staffed by experienced professionals in the health and social service sectors and supported by a Board of Directors as diverse as the vibrant communities we serve.
+This diversity allows us to deliver programming that directly meets the needs of the most vulnerable among us.

 VISION